Smells affect the emotions. We all know this is true the minute we remember childhood memories and the smells associated with them.

 Anything you use in the kitchen that has a pleasing smell works great in the simmering water pot as an aroma for your home.
 Here are some ideas for your consideration:

-I’ve been discussing aromatherapy for just the pure pleasure of the smells.
-Many people also use it for health purposes like clearing congestion from sinuses or from the lungs with tea tree oil, lemon slices, eucalyptus and other essential oils.
 The air we breathe indoors in the wintertime is very dry, and that dryness is damaging to our nasal passages – that makes us more susceptible to colds and other illness, so just the infusion of moisture to the air is healthy and healing.
 Add the tea tree oil, lemon slices or eucalyptus to your water and get the added healthy benefits.

 Whether you want just the fragrance or the healthy aspects of aromatherapy, don’t hesitate to boil up those unused lemons and make your house smell pretty this autumn and winter.
 The fragrant aroma will enhance your quality of life, as will the added moisture during the indoor dry season.